 Step 2: Obtain two passport photos.
 Photo standards are listed on the travel.state page.

 Step 3: Evidence of U.S. citizenship – such evidence may include but is not limited to:

 - Expired U.S. Passport

 Step 4: Valid Identification document for the applicant and one copy.

 Step 5: Make an appointment.
 The link below will take you to our online calendar where you can choose a date and time slot of your choice.
-Due to limited appointment availability, families may schedule one shared appointment for multiple passport applications, but should list all family members attending the appointment during the booking process.
 Make your appointment

 Step 6: If you would like your passports returned via a trackable method to a Postnord location use registered mail and obtain a pre-paid, self-addressed envelope size A4 to A5 filled out with the address in Sweden where you want it sent.
 Registered mail labels should be ordered on Postnord’s website, not in person at a Postnord office to avoid problems with the waybill.

 If you would like to have your passport delivered by standard service, you may send a stamped self-addressed envelope with enough postage affixed for 250g (for one applicant) or 500g (for two applicants) and your passport will be delivered to you at the address you specify on the envelope.
 Note that standard service does not allow for tracking of your package.

 We do not have stamps for purchase locally.
 We do not allow pick-ups of new passports you must provide a waybill or stamps to have them mailed back.
 Please be aware that postage labels are valid for 90 days from purchase.
 Do not purchase your postage label more than one week before your appointment to avoid delays.